SawanKumar28/real-life/README.md

   >>  real_life_encode(use_gpu, tck_file,subnum, Niter, lambda, gpudev)
 ```
 Details on all arguments can be obtained by running "help real\_life\_encode" in MATLAB.

+## How to cite the software
+Kumar, S., Sreenivasan V., Pestilli F., Talukdar P., and Sridharan D. (2019, January) "ReAl-LiFE: Accelerating the discovery of individualized brain connectomes on GPUs."
+Accepted to AAAI 2019 (proceedings in press).

 # Reproducing the results of the paper